 Proposal 1: Election of Directors.
 Directors are elected by a plurality of the votes cast, in person or by proxy, at the Annual Meeting.
 The two nominees who receive the highest number of affirmative votes of the shares present or represented and voting on the election of directors at the Annual Meeting will be elected to the Board of Directors.
 Any stockholder submitting a proxy has the right to withhold authority to vote for any individual nominee to the Board by checking the box "For All Except" and marking the nominee's name in the space provided on the proxy card.
 Proxies that are submitted and not so marked as to withhold authority to vote for a particular nominee will be voted FOR that nominee and will be counted toward such nominee's achievement of a plurality.
-Brokerage firms do not have authority to vote customers' unvoted shares held by the firms in street name on this proposal.
-Shares present at the meeting or represented by proxy where the stockholder properly withholds authority to vote for such nominee with the proxy instructions will not be counted toward such nominee's achievement of a plurality.
+Brokerage firms do not have authority to vote for such nominee in accordance with the proxy instructions will not be counted toward such nominee's achievement of a plurality.